rickhagwal/rickhagwal.github.io/index.md

 5+ years of experience as a **Data Scientist** in technologies such as- Python, R, SQL, Java.

-I graduated with **MS in Computer Science** from **California State University, East Bay** (May 2020), Hayward, CA, where, I was engaged in learning and applying Advanced Machine Learning and Deep Learning algorithms in the real-world environment, via variant academic projects each semester, to better utilize the potential that data holds in real.
-I also hold **BS degree in Computer Science** from **Rajasthan Technical University** (June 2014), India.
+I graduated with **MS in Computer Science** from **California State University, East Bay** (May 2020), Hayward, CA, where, I was engaged in learning and applying Advanced Machine Learning and Deep Learning models in the real-world environment, via variant Natiral Language Processing and Machine Learning projects, to better utilize the potential that data holds in real.

-I am currently on F1 Visa and authorized to work in OPT without sponsorship till August 2023.
+I am currently on OPT EAD Visa and authorized to work in US without sponsorship till August 2023.

 ---